Crash Acting // Class

 How often is class?

-One night a week; students choose their night to work: Sundays from 6 to 10pm — or Tuesdays from 7 to 11pm.
-Note: Students have access to all eight hours of class per week and may attend both classes; however, they only work one night per week.
+One night a week; students choose their night to work: Sundays from 6 to 10pm — Mondays from 7 to 10pm — or Tuesdays from 7 to 11pm.
+Note: Students have access to all twelve hours of class per week and may attend both classes; however, they only work one night per week.

 When and where is class?